DSB Bank: Bank run

 In 2009, the run on the DSB bank started when Pieter Lakeman, the representative of unsatisfied DSB-customers of the foundation ‘Hypotheekleed’ (roughly translated as: mortgage distress), motivated depositors at the DSB bank to withdraw their money.
 According to Lakeman it would be better for the depositors if the bank went bankrupt, due to the provision of frowned upon mortgages.
-Already on the same day, depositors withdrew 88 million euro from their bank accounts at the DSB bank, followed by 100 million euro on 2 October 2009 and 127 million euro on 3 October.
-On 12 October all accounts at the DSB bank were frozen on request of the Dutch central bank, the DNB (De Nederlandse Bank), in order to stop the bank run which could lead to the failure of the DSB bank.
-At that point more than 600 million euro had already been withdrawn, which was a sign for DNB that the Solvency of the DSB bank was under pressure.
-The deposit insurance program still guaranteed the deposits at the DSB bank to an amount of 100.000 euro per account.
+Already on the same day, depositors withdrew 88 million euro, from their bank accounts at the DSB bank, followed by 100 million euro on 2 October 2009 and 127 million euro on 3 October.
+On 12 October, all accounts at the DSB bank were frozen on request of the Dutch central bank, the DNB (De Nederlandse Bank), in order to stop the bank run which could lead to the failure of the DSB bank.
+At that point, more than 600 million euros had already been withdrawn, which was a sign for DNB that the Solvency of the DSB bank was under pressure.
+The deposit insurance program still guaranteed the deposits at the DSB bank to an amount of 100.000 euros per account.

-According to the ministry of Finance of the Netherlands this regulation was inevitable.
-The days before the implementation of this regulation the government, DNB and a group of five banks tried to come up with a solution for the DSB bank, but the risks of this operation were perceived too high and eventually the whole operation was cancelled.
+According to the Dutch Ministry of Finance, this regulation was inevitable.
+In the days before the implementation of this regulation, the government, DNB and a group of five banks tried to come up with a solution for the DSB bank, but the risks of this operation were perceived too high and eventually the whole operation was cancelled.